ranja-sarkar/stats/statistical models/readme.md

 <img width="108" alt="777" src="https://github.com/user-attachments/assets/8104de23-52a0-4716-ac39-79e3de7a6f93" />

-In unsupervised learning and/or supervised learning or in general in a statistical analysis, the most influential factor is the driving question which we try to answer with our analysis.
+In unsupervised and supervised learnings or in general in a statistical analysis, the most influential factor is the driving question which we try to answer with our analysis.

 Improving statistical inferences by asking the right statistical question: https://lakens.github.io/statistical_inferences/05-questions.html